adamharrison/write-xl/README.md

 * Ability use git quicly and easily to track changes, and to provide a method of remote synchroniation.
 * Word Counter
 * Small clock in the bottom right corner.
+* Small clock that tracks current session time.
+* Small clock that tracks actual writing time.
+* Autocorrect plugin that corrects-as-you-type to a preset list of words, or to a dictionary.

 ## TODO